 Step 5: Once you’ve accessed the host file, you can now block websites.
 At the bottom of the file, you need to type 0.0.0.0, followed by the address of the website you want to block.

 FamiSafe - Edge Website Blocker &The Most Reliable Parental Control App

 Sometimes, you want to block a website on your browser, but for some reason or the other, you’re unable to do so using the methods above.
 It could be because of a new update or due to an issue you’re not able to identify.
 In cases such as this, you can use third-party apps to add parental controls to your device.

 One app that gives you the flexibility to introduce parental controls to your mobile device is FamiSafe.
-Perhaps one of the best things about FamiSafe is its compatibility with a wide range of mobile devices with iOS, Android, and Fire operating systems.
+Perhaps one of the best things about FamiSafe is its compatibility with a wide range of devices with iOS, Android, Windows, Mac, Chromebook, and Fire operating systems.
 Additionally, it is also compatible with monitoring tablets, eliminating the need to jailbreak or root the device.

 The app offers a vast array of features, providing parents with much-needed control over their kids’ device activities.
-It allows you to control your children’s screen time, detect inappropriate content on your kids’ devices, and track their real-time locations.
+It allows you to block inappropriate websites on your kids devices, control your children’s screen time, detect suspicious content on your kids’ devices, and track their real-time locations.

 - Web Filter To Block Websites

 Just like other parental control apps allow, FamiSafe can be used to filter websites based on their categories.
 For instance, if you want to shield your child from accessing pornographic or violent websites, you can block all types of inappropriate content through the app.

 Moreover, if you’d like to allow access to certain websites, you can build a Whitelist that comprises sites with appropriate content for your kids.
 If your kid is trying to access a website they’re too young for; you’ll instantly get a notification letting you know what’s happening.